moepmoep12/exile-db/README.md

 ## Debug

 Debug information can be displayed by setting the `DEBUG` environment variable.
-In order to display debug information of all modules add `poe-db:*` to `DEBUG`.
+In order to display debug information of all modules add `exile-db:*` to `DEBUG`.
 Multiple entries are separated by comma or space.
 For more information refer to the [debug library](<[https://](https://github.com/debug-js/debug)>).

 ## Related projects